 Underground Storage Tank Removal and Disposal Contractor

-Danosh Construction is an experienced and professional Buried and Underground Oil/Fuel Storage Tank removal contractor working all across Ontario, offering services for the decommissioning and removal of decommissioned and/or abandoned underground oil tanks.
+Danosh Construction is an experienced and professional Buried and Underground Oil/Fuel Storage Tank removal contractor working across all of Ontario, offering services for the decommissioning and removal of existing, in-use, decommissioned and/or abandoned underground oil tanks.
 We carry full liability insurance and are licensed with the Technical Standards and Safety Authority (TSSA), and the Ontario Ministry of the Environment, Conservation and Parks.
 We also possess all the required equipment to complete the removal of a UST of any size, in any location.
 We partner with licensed Environmental Engineers to ensure work is handled properly.